 3. Set and Focus on Major Goals

 Setting major goals will help you avoid minor spending roadblocks.
 For example, set a goal for accumulating the money you need for a down payment on your first home.
-Focusing on that goal will make it easier to skip buying that shiny new tech gadget you don’t really need.
+Focusing on that goal will make it easier to skip buying that shiny new tech gadget you don’t need.

 Saving for retirement is always a worthy goal, too.
 Unless you think you can survive on Social Security, you’d better have a plan.